 Rapid prototyping enables innovation with its freedom of design to engineers for manufacturing parts with intrinsic and small detailed designs and geometries with interlocking features which is not possible to manufacture with traditional methods.
-This helps in creating product assembly with many components into a single component product which in turn saves cost.
-Additive manufacturing offers huge varied combinations of technologies from laser sintering to fused deposition modelling and materials from aluminium to PA 12 that engineers can choose from to optimize their designs.
+This helps in creating product assemblies with many components into a single component product which in turn saves cost.
+Additive manufacturing offers huge varied combinations of technologies from laser sintering to fused deposition modelling and materials from metals to plastics such as aluminium Nylon, carbon fibre that engineers can choose from to optimize their designs.
 It provides a variety of textures and colours to choose from.
-The input files can easily be changed to fulfil design requirements.
+The input files can easily be changed to fulfil the design requirements.